 The emission maps provide an important evidence base that is used to support a variety of policies at UK and Devolved Administration (DA) Government scales.
-In particular, spatially disaggregated emissions estimates (1x1km)4 and road link-specific emissions information from the NAEI are used annually to underpin Defra's modelled air quality data5.
+In particular, spatially disaggregated emission estimates (1x1km)4 and road link-specific emissions information from the NAEI are used annually to underpin Defra's modelled air quality data5.
 These models are incorporated into the UK's national air quality compliance assessments that are reported to the Commission under European Directives^{6 & 7}.

 They are also used to compile and report on emissions as part of the UK's commitment to the UNECE Convention on Long-range Transboundary Air Pollution (CLRTAP).
-Under this reporting convention UK emissions are aggregated to the prescribed nomenclature for reporting sectors (NFR and GNFR sectors) and mapped to the 50x50 km EMEP Grid spatial resolution and more recently to a 0.1°x0.1° Long/Lat grid in a geographic coordinate system (WGS84).
-These datasets are available through the WedDab emission database8.
+Under this reporting convention UK emissions are aggregated to the prescribed nomenclature for reporting sectors (NFR and GNFR sectors) and mapped to a 0.1°x0.1° Long/Lat EMEP Grid spatial resolution in a geographic coordinate system (WGS84).
+These datasets are available through the WebDab emission database8.